-Assuming that the same quality-of-life increment is applied regardless of the position of the treatment in a sequence is appropriate the ERG's concern that this would result in greater quality-of-life gains for longer treatment sequences.
+3.16 The committee was aware that, in its model, the company did not apply a quality-of-life increment for a treatment if it was first in the sequence, but applied the increment if the treatment was later in the sequence.
+It noted the ERG's concern that this would result in greater quality-of-life gains for longer treatment sequences.
 The committee noted that, in its exploratory analyses, the ERG assumed that all treatments during the induction period have the same baseline quality-of-life values, irrespective of position in a sequence.
 The committee agreed that the ERG's exploratory analysis was appropriate.